hazardwayne/CIKMAnalytiCup/README.md

 All the details could be found in *feature_generation.py*.
 #### Metric-based Two-layer Stacking
 ##### Stage1
 * To sense the property between the metrics, we perform metric stacking as our 1st stacking stage.
-For two metrics, cross validation is carried out by xgb,<br> adaboost, rf and lgb models in different seeds, which generates new features correspondingly.
+For two metrics, cross validation is carried out by xgb, adaboost, rf and lgb models in different seeds, which generates new features correspondingly.
 * At this stage, the features have both categorical and numerical types, so the models are all tree-based.

 This is presented in *model_stage1.py*.